Trevor-Edge/NFL-Matchup-Predictor/README.md

 # NFL Game Predictor

 An interactive web application that predicts NFL game outcomes using machine learning.
-The system analyzes historical play-by-play data and runs 10,000 simulations to generate win probabilities for any two NFL teams.
+The system analyzes historical play-by-play data and runs 10,000 simulations to generate win predictions for any two NFL teams.

 ## Features